TinaTiel/obs-chatbot-python/README.md

 # Setup / Authentication
 1. Rename `config.example.json` to `config.json`.
 1. Create a Twitch account to act as your Chat Bot, if you don't already have one.
-1. In config.json, set `twitch.username` to your Chat Bot username
+1. In config.json, set `twitch.viewername` to your Chat Bot viewername
-1. In config.json, set `twitch.channel` to your broadcaster username
+1. In config.json, set `twitch.channel` to your broadcaster viewername
 1. Setup your Twitch Application:
    1. Signup at [Twitch Dev](https://dev.twitch.tv) with your broadcaster account.
    1. [Create a new App](https://dev.twitch.tv/console/apps) (NOT an Extension):
-       1. Use a meaningful name, such as "Broadcaster Username OBS ChatBot App"
+       1. Use a meaningful name, such as "Broadcaster viewername OBS ChatBot App"
        1. Set the OAuth Redirect URL to something you can access, such as http://localhost
        1. Set the category to Chat Bot
    1. In config.json, set `twitch.api_client_id` and `twitch.app_client_secret` from your app you just created.
 Note, you should NEVER share the client secret, treat it as a password.